t-geindre/dojo-game-of-life/03-optimization/README.md

 This code run much slower than the previous ones because we went from a `500x500` grid to a `1800x900`, or from `250 000` cells to `1 620 000` cells, about `6.5` times more.

-There is a lot of know ways to optimize the Game of Life implementation.
+There is a lot of known ways to optimize the Game of Life implementation.
 And one of them is to use a one dimensional array, which is already done here.

 But, as we are trying to improve our Golang skills, we will use a Golang feature to achieve a good optimization.